Convergence Types and Rates in Generic Karhunen-Lo\`eve Expansions with Applications to Sample Path Properties: Preliminaries

-Many of our results are formulated in terms of the eigenvalues $(\mu_i)_{i\in I}$, but determining these eigenvalues in a specific situation is often a very difficult task.
-For many results, we need, however, only the \emph{asymptotic behavior} of the eigenvalues.
+Many of our results are formulated in terms of the eigenvalues $(\mu_i)_{i\in I}$, but determining these eigenvalues in a specific situation is often an extremely difficult task.
+For many of our results, we need, however, only the \emph{asymptotic behavior} of the eigenvalues.
 It is well-known, see e.g.~\cite{CaSt90,EdTr96}, that this behavior can often be determined by entropy numbers.
 Our next goal is to make this statement precise.
 To this end, recall that the $i$-th (dyadic) entropy number of a compact, linear operator $T:E\to F$ between Banach spaces $E$ and $F$ is defined by

 Note that in the literature these numbers are usually denoted by $e_i(T)$, instead.
 Since this in conflict with our notation for eigenvectors, we departed from this convention.
 For an introduction to these numbers we refer to the above mentioned books \cite{CaSt90,EdTr96}.